-I’m a former primary teacher and now a full time trade union official with the Irish National Teachers’ Organisation.
-I am also an active member of the Labour Party and will be running in the local elections representing my local area of Beaumont-Artane.
-I’ve lived in this are for almost 10 years and am aware of the need to ensure that it is well served and supported.
+I’m a Dublin City Councillor for the Labour Party representing my local area of Artane/Whitehall which encompasses most of Dublin 17, Dublin 9 and Dublin 5 .
+I’ve lived in my local area for more than 25 years and am aware of the need to ensure that it is well served and supported.

 Through this blog/site I hope you can get to know me and what I stand for a little better.